redis/redis-doc/commands/lrem.md

-@complexity

-O(N) where N is the length of the list.

 Removes the first `count` occurrences of elements equal to `value` from the list stored at `key`.
 The `count` argument influences the operation in the following ways: